vosechu/vosechu.github.io/_posts/2023-08-24-tuning-bulkheads-before-deploying-them-to-production.md

 }
 ```

-### Next steps

-I wish I could give you more concrete steps on how to do this in your language of choice, but I can't.
-What I can do now is show you how this would be done in Ruby with Semian, and maybe that will help you understand how to do it in _your_ language.

-**If you want, you can skip down to the section titled "The charts you need (and how to read them)".**

 ## A specific example using Semian in Ruby

-### Introduction

-Recalling the pseudo-code from above, in this section, we're going to start in on the first two points.

-1. **Wrap every resource (network request, db, rpc, etc) with a method that sends some data to a timeseries datastore.**
-1. **Store that data for a couple of weeks.**
-1. Find the longest period of time that doesn't have any obvious incidents or oddities and adjust your time picker to only include that time range.
-1. Determine the maximum number of connections that happened in non-incident conditions, and configure your bulkhead/connection pool max to one more than that value.
-1. (Optional) If possible, find an incident and confirm that this value is _low enough_ that it would catch and incident, but _high enough_ that it doesn't catch any traffic during a slight slowdown.
-1. Update your bulkhead config and use the same charts to monitor that it's working.

 ### Implementation

+I will now show you how this can be done in Ruby with Semian, and maybe that will help you understand how to do it in your language.

 Semian is kind enough to give us a callback which fires every time Semian connects to _any_ kind of supported resource, for both bulkheads and circuit breakers.
 We'll hook into that first and use it to send our timeseries data.

 For the example below, I'm going to _only_ show network requests, but Semian is happy to cover mysql/postgres, redis, and grpc.
 They're configured slightly differently, but the core ideas are going to be the same.

-**Sidenote:** Using Custom Events for this is pretty expensive and I'd like to do it with Dimensional Metrics, but I haven't had time to figure this out yet.
-If you're reading this before I've updated this section and want an update, send me an email (contact in the Audience section above).

 ```ruby
 # config/initializers/semian_init.rb